tzvetkoff/hashids.c/README.md

 #### hashids_numbers_count

-If you thought that encoding is easy, think again.
-Decoding is just as tough as encoding is - you'll have to manage the memory yourself.
-Luckily, we thought about that too:

 ``` c
 unsigned int
 hashids_numbers_count(struct hashids_t *hashids, char *str);
 ```

+If you thought that encoding is easy, think again.
+Decoding is just as tough as encoding is - you'll have to manage the memory yourself.
+Luckily, we thought about that too.

-That nice function will tell you how much `ULONGLONG`s are hashed in the hash you'll be decoding.
+This nice function will tell you how much `ULONGLONG`s are hashed in the hash you'll be decoding.
 If the function returns `0`, the hash is probably hashed with a different salt.
 It's up to you to allocate `result * sizeof(unsigned long long)` enough memory yourself.